Sam Newman: Motorsport

 Newman's brightest moment in motor racing was when he put his Ferrari on pole position for the 2002 Sandown 500.
 Newman benefited in the Top 10 shootout for pole as he was the first driver on the track.
-Before the next driver went out the rain came down and Newman ended up over 6 seconds faster than the 2nd placed Porsche 996 GT3 of racing legend Jim Richards.
+Before the next driver went out, the rain came down and Newman ended up over 6 seconds faster than the 2nd placed Porsche 996 GT3 of racing legend Jim Richards.
 Newman and co-driver Scott Shearman went on to finish the race 6th outright.

-Newman defected to Team Lamborghini for the 2003 Australian Nations Cup Championship and driving the V12 Lamborghini Diablo SVR and GTR models improved to finish 7th outright in the championship.
+With PHR Scuderia selling the 360 Challenge to Mark Coffey Racing at the end of 2002, Newman defected to Team Lamborghini for the 2003 Australian Nations Cup Championship and, driving the V12 Lamborghini Diablo SVR and GTR models.
+He started the season in the later model GTR in Nations Cup Group 1 as team mate to another multiple Australian racing champion Paul Stokell (who would win the 2002 NC title), but was bumped to the older Group 2 Diablo SVR when V8 Supercars driver Anthony Tratt re-joined the team from Round 3 at Wakefield Park and as a pro-driver was given the newer, faster car.
+Despite troubles, mostly in the SVR, Newman improved to finish 7th outright in the championship.
 He finished the series in 9th place in Group 1 and 3rd place in Group 2.
+Although he drove a full season for Team Lamborghini in 2003 and that Tratt had left the team to concentrate on his other racing, Newman wasn't given a drive in the 2003 Bathurst 24 Hour as the team only entered one car and signed race drivers Luke Youlden, Peter Hackett and highly rated Danish driver Allan Simonsen to join Stokell for the race.

 After leaving motor racing at the end of 2003, Newman would again race in the 2009 and 2010 Mini Challenge Australia championships, both times at the Albert Park round in the Uber Star Celebrity Car.